Gerhard Stoltenberg: Political career

 Since 1947 Stoltenberg had been member of the CDU.
 In the years 1955 to 1961, he was federal leader of the Junge Union, the youth' organisation of the CDU.
 From 1955 Stoltenberg had different positions in the CDU.
 From 1971 until 1989, he was chairman of the CDU in the state of Schleswig-Holstein.
 Moreover, Stoltenberg served as vice chairman of the federal CDU since 1969.

 Stoltenberg was member of the state parliament of Schleswig-Holstein from 1954 to 1957, and from 1971 to 1982.
 From 1957 to 1971, and from 1983 until 1998, Stoltenberg also served as a member of the federal German legislature, the Bundestag.
-As a junior member of parliament and member of the budget committee, he was the first to introduce to the 1959 federal budget a flat grant of DM 5,000,000 for political education (training of party activists) to be transferred to federal party headquarters.
+As a junior member of parliament and member of the Budget Committee of the Bundestag, he was the first to introduce to the 1959 federal budget a flat grant of DM 5,000,000 for political education (training of party activists) to be transferred to federal party headquarters.

-Gerhard Stoltenberg looked destined for West Germany's highest office as he made a brilliant start to his political career.
 On 24 May 1971, Stoltenberg was elected minister-president of the state of Schleswig-Holstein and remained in this position until 1982.

 In 1982, he became federal minister of finance under chancellor Helmut Kohl.
 He left this position when he was appointed minister of defence from 1989 on, replacing Rupert Scholz.
 He resigned from this position on 31 March 1992.

 Stoltenberg died in Bad Godesberg in 2001.